Free Semigroups of Large Critical Exponent: Introduction

 \subsection{Acknowledgements}

 I would like to thank my advisors Andrew Zimmer and Sebastian Hurtado-Salazar for all their help.
 I am very grateful to Andrew for suggesting the original question that led to this work, for his generosity with his ideas and time during countless discussions, and for his comments and corrections on several drafts of this work.
 I am very grateful to Sebastian for many helpful discussions and for his interest in my work.
 I am indebted to both Andrew and Sebastian for their kindness and support, particularly during a difficult time in my personal life earlier in my graduate studies.
 I would also like to thank Feng Zhu and Fernando Al Assal for several nice conversations related to this work, Dongryul Kim for helpful discussions regarding his joint work \cite{DKO} with Subhadip Dey and Hee Oh, Subhadip Dey for helpful comments on an earlier version of this paper, and Wenyuan Yang for informing me of his work \cite{Y}.
+Finally, I thank the anonymous referees for their thorough reading and helpful comments on an earlier version of this paper.

 This material is based upon work supported by the National Science Foundation under Grant No. DMS-2037851 and Grant No. DMS-2230900.